 With self-employment steadily rising over the past few years, the UK was labeled as the self-employment capital of Western Europe in 2014.
 With 4.6 million people, they account for 15% of those in work.

-The founder, Xenios Thrasyvoulou of PeoplePerHour.com, the online marketplace for freelance work and services said, “the self-employed workforce is growing by the day, and on-demand services are being required more and more.”
+The founder, Xenios Thrasyvoulou of PeoplePerHour.com, the online marketplace for freelance work and services said to Business Comparison, “the self-employed workforce is growing by the day, and on-demand services are being required more and more.”

 But is that all about to change?